KohlbacherLab/CLAUDIO/claudio/module01/README.md

-                                one-letter-code symbol of the residue in order to specify full sequence position (either 1 for start, or -1 for end position) and/or the atom used for the distance computation, default="K,M:N:1" -t,    --search-tool,           can be either "blastp" or "hhsearch", specifying the tool which should be used for pdb search, default="blastp" -o,    --output-directory,      output directory for produced csv-files, default="data/out/unique_protein_list" -bl,   --blast-bin,             binary directory in blast installation, or None if binary directory has been added to PATH variable (e.g. if blast can be called from anywhere), default=None -bldb, --blast-db,              database directory for blast installation, default="$BLASTDB"
+                                one-letter-code symbol of the residue in order to specify full sequence position (either 1 for start, or -1 for end position) and/or the atom used for the distance computation, default="K,M:N:1" -t,    --search-tool,           always set to "blastp" (as of this version), specifying the tool which should be used for pdb search, default="blastp" -o,    --output-directory,      output directory for produced csv-files, default="test/out/sample" -bl,   --blast-bin,             binary directory in blast installation, or None if binary directory has been added to PATH variable (e.g. if blast can be called from anywhere), default=None -bldb, --blast-db,              database directory for blast installation, default="$BLASTDB"